MPCoreDeveloper/Posseth.NamedArguments.AnalyzerAndFixer/README.md

 <b>How to Configure Settings for NamedArgumentsAnalyzer</b>

 OnlyForRecords is a boolean
-ExcludedMethodNames is a comma-separated list of method names yu want to exclude from the analyzer.
+ExcludedMethodNames is a comma-separated list of method names you may want to exclude from the analyzer.

 the following list of method names are excluded by default:Where, Select, FirstOrDefault, First, Any,
             OrderBy, OrderByDescending, GroupBy, ToList, ToArray,